Impact of control signal phase noise on qubit fidelity: Results and Discussion

 Since fidelity must be evaluated with reference to the control frame (because all subsequent operations will be referred to such a frame), the target state has to be expressed in the same basis.
 Therefore, for each fidelity evaluation we add the instantaneous reference clock phase deviation to the azimuthal angle of the target state, thus aligning the reference for the evaluation of fidelity with the frame of the local oscillator at the measurement time.
 This procedure allows us to correctly account for the instantaneous phase deviation of the reference oscillator when evaluating operations on states in the equatorial plane.
 We then applied the same pulse sequences discussed above, with the same noise power, to a qubit with an initial state on the equatorial plane along the $y$-axis (Fig.~\ref{25ns150nsgaussiani_assey}), obtaining a somewhat increased degradation of fidelity.
 This was expected, because of the presence of the additional contribution due to the fluctuations around the $z$-axis.

-As an additional test, we performed the same simulation with a sequence of 12 $\pi_x$-pulses of 25~ns duration and the qubit initially prepared in $|0\rangle$, but this time assuming a constant noise amplitude of -95~dBc/Hz, which resulted in a minimum fidelity of 0.9 (Fig.~\ref{scalfact0p09}).
+As an additional test, we performed the same simulation with a sequence of 12 $\pi_x$-pulses of 25~ns duration and the qubit initially prepared in $|0\rangle$, but this time assuming a constant noise amplitude of $-70.5$~dBc/Hz, which resulted in a minimum fidelity of 0.9 (Fig.~\ref{scalfact0p09}).

-We have then performed a simulation for a Gaussian shaped phase noise power spectral density with a more realistic bandwidth of 3~MHz (Fig.~\ref{25ns_6MHz}).
-Except for the bandwidth and the amplitude (which is now -100~dBc/Hz), all the parameters are the same as those for the left panel of Fig.~\ref{25ns150nsgaussiani_assez}.
-Considering the filter bandwidth, the center frequency of the Gaussian noise spectrum is swept from 10~MHz to 100~MHz.
+{In order to understand how the pulse shape influences the effect of phase noise on fidelity, we have performed a simulation both for rectangular (panel (a)) and DRAG (Derivative Removal by Adiabatic Gate) (panel (b)) pulses with a duration of 50~ns.
+Phase noise has a Gaussian shaped power spectral density with a bandwidth of 2.1~MHz (Fig.~\ref{25ns_6MHz}) and an amplitude of $-80$~dBc/Hz.
+Considering the filter bandwidth, the center frequency of the Gaussian noise spectrum is swept from 5~MHz to 450~MHz.
 It is apparent that, once again, the maximum effect is close to the Rabi frequency and that high frequency components of the noise spectrum have a reduced effect (which in practice becomes negligible because in the case of a realistic oscillator they have a much lower amplitude with respect to the low frequency components, as discussed in the following).
-The noise power level has been lowered with respect to the previous case, because otherwise the total noise power associated with the Gaussian spectrum would be much larger (due to the increased bandwidth), leading to an extremely low fidelity.
+We notice that with DRAG pulses we have a reduced fidelity deterioration at offsets near the Rabi frequency, while at higher offsets {there is no significant difference with respect to the case of rectangular pulses.}} The noise power level has been lowered with respect to the previous case, because otherwise the total noise power associated with the Gaussian spectrum would be much larger (due to the increased bandwidth), leading to an extremely low fidelity.

+{To provide an overview of the results achieved thus far, the simulation data for the rectangular pulse sequences are summarized in Table \ref{summary_rect}.
+This allows a direct comparison between different choices of parameters.
+Specifically, we considered a selection of pulse numbers and durations, initial states, and noise bandwidths.}

-\subsection{Analytical approximation, interpretation and numerical validation}
+\subsection{Analytical approximation, interpretation, and numerical validation}

-From the results we have presented so far, it is apparent that the largest contribution of phase noise to the loss of fidelity is from frequency components that are at an offset, relative to the qubit resonant frequency, close to the Rabi frequency, which is intuitively reasonable, because the period of the Rabi frequency is the basic timescale of qubit evolution.
+From the results we have presented so far, it is apparent that {the largest relative contribution} of phase noise to the loss of fidelity is from frequency components that are at an offset, relative to the qubit resonant frequency, close to the Rabi frequency, which is intuitively reasonable, because the period of the Rabi frequency is the basic timescale of qubit evolution.

 On the other hand, it is less intuitively clear why components with high frequency displacement with respect to the resonant frequency could affect the qubit evolution at all, since the qubit, which is intrinsically a resonator, should be substantially insensitive to them.
 In the following, we will discuss this aspect in detail.